-Student Pledge
+Chromebook Student Pledge:

-- 1. I will take good care of the Chromebook devices I am assigned and know that I will be issued the same Chromebook each year. - 2.
-I will bring my Chromebook to school charged and ready for use daily. - 3.
+- 1. I will take good care of the Chromebook devices I am assigned - 2.
+I will bring my Chromebook to school charged and ready for use daily.
+(BHS) - 3.
 I will not use my Chromebook to charge other devices. - 4.
 I will never leave the Chromebook unattended. - 5.
 I will never loan out my Chromebook to other individuals. - 6.
 I will keep my Chromebook in a secure place at all times. - 7.
 I will keep food and beverages away from my Chromebook. - 8.
 I will not disassemble any part of my Chromebook or attempt any repairs. - 9.
-I will protect my Chromebook by carrying it carefully and leave it in the case provided when not in use. - 10.
+I will protect my Chromebook by carrying it carefully. - 10.
 I will use my Chromebook in ways that are appropriate and educational. - 11.
 I will not place decorations (such as stickers, markers, etc.) on the Chromebook. - 12.
 I will not deface the identification sticker on any Chromebook. - 13.
 I understand that my Chromebook is subject to inspection at any time without notice and remains the property of the Barberton School District. - 14.
 I will follow the policies outlined in the Chromebook Policies and district Acceptable Use Policy. - 15.
 I will report a lost, stolen or damaged device to my teacher immediately. - 16.
 I will be responsible for all damage or loss caused by neglect or abuse. - 17.
 I agree to pay for the replacement Chromebook and/or case in accordance with the above policy in the event any of these items are lost or stolen. - 18.
-I agree to return the District Chromebook and accessories at the end of each year, or if I leave the district, in good condition. - 19.
-I will complete all assignments that are to be done using the Chromebook.

-12. I understand that this policy is subject to change, it is my responsibility to be aware of any and all changes.
+I agree to return the district Chromebook and accessories at the end of each year, or if I leave the district, in good condition. - 19.
+I will complete all assignments that are to be done using the Chromebook. - 20.
+I understand that this policy is subject to change, it is my responsibility to be aware of any and all changes.
 Students and parents will be notified of any change.